 This short video was filmed on Moa Island in Torres Strait.
 The HART team collaborated with The University of Queensland’s DREAMT team to write and develop the film.
 Dr Eddy Strivens is the Geriatrician in the film, enacting a life-like consultation for a person with dementia and their family.
 Close consultation occurred with the people from the Torres community and the video was co-written and directed by Samson Tamwoy, a local Torres Strait Islander Health Worker.

-The full telehealth consultation with Dr Eddy Strivens can be seen here
+The full telehealth consultation with Dr Eddy Strivens can be seen here.

 Rachel Quigley is a physiotherapist working in the field gerontology for over 20 years.
 She has worked in the UK, Saudi Arabia, Bahrain and Australia.
 She holds a clinical role in Cairns Hospital, as the Older Persons Liaison Advanced Clinician and has completed a MPhil through Griffith University focusing on the experiences of carers of older adults as they navigate aged care and health care systems.
-Rachel also holds a senior research position with the Health Ageing Research Team (HART) at James Cook University, Queensland, Australia.
+Rachel also holds a senior research position with the Healthy Ageing Research Team (HART) at James Cook University, Queensland, Australia.
 This research role focuses on projects involved with dementia and ageing within Aboriginal and Torres Strait Islander populations in Far North Queensland as well as models of integrated care.
 She is undertaking a PhD through JCU, developing a framework of healthy ageing for the Torres Strait.

-Gavin studied Medicine as University of Newcastle and is a Senior Medical Officer in Geriatric Medicine with Cairns and Hinterland Hospital and Health Service.
+Gavin studied Medicine at the University of Newcastle and is a Senior Medical Officer in Geriatric Medicine with Cairns and Hinterland Hospital and Health Service.
 He is an Investigator on the Reducing risk in Aboriginal and Torres Strait Islander Communities and A Framework for Healthy Ageing in the Torres Strait, with HART.

 Betty Sagigi, JP (Mag CT.)